 Andean Amazon Research Institute

-Good decisions require accurate and timely information in the service of a clearly-defined outcome.
-For conservation efforts to be effective, and the best possible preparations made for climate change, decision-makers and the public require the fruits of research.
+Good decisions require accurate and timely information in the service of clearly defined outcomes.
+For conservation efforts to be effective, and the best possible preparations made for climate change, decision-makers and the public rely on the fruits of research.
 FCT supports this need with its Andean Amazon Research Institute (AARI).

 The AARI maintains the following fundamental objectives:

-Fundación Cordillera Tropical has to date generated a large body of information centered on the Nudo del Azuay, a mountainous region in the Paute watershed.
+To date, Fundación Cordillera Tropical has generated a large body of information centered on the Nudo del Azuay, a mountainous region in the Paute watershed of the Andean Amazon.
 Research objectives have encompassed the biological, physical and social sciences.

 Multiple studies have focused on the charismatic Andean bear, with emphasis on bear demography and habitat use.
-Inventories have been generated for birds (160+ species to date), amphibians (with four new species to science), reptiles, mammals, aquatic invertebrates and butterflies.
-The five watersheds of the Nudo del Azuay have been thoroughly studied with camera traps, creating a photographic inventory of the complete wild fauna.
+Inventories have been generated for birds (160+ species to date), amphibians (with the discovery of four new species to science), reptiles, mammals, aquatic invertebrates and butterflies.
+The five watersheds of the Nudo del Azuay have been thoroughly studied via camera traps, creating a complete photographic inventory of the wild fauna.

-Because rivers reflect the health of their watersheds, and provide a valued environmental service as hydroelectric energy sources, FCT has focused on river hydrology and river geomorphology.
-Much work has been done, as well, in assessing the paramo habitat’s role in soil carbon processes, including storage, the effect of vegetation cover on those processes, and the hydrologic property of paramo soils under different land uses.
+Because rivers reflect the health of their watersheds and provide a valued service as hydroelectric energy sources, FCT has focused research on river hydrology and river geomorphology.
+Much work has been done, as well, in assessing the páramo habitat’s role in soil carbon processes, including storage, the effect of vegetation cover on those processes, and the hydrologic property of páramo soils under different land uses.

 Conservation in inhabited landscapes absolutely requires an understanding of and coordination with local residents.
-In response to this need, FCT researchers have investigated the potential role of ecosystem service payments in achieving conservation objectives, and in particular the factors that would motivate participation in PES programs.
-FCT has contributed to the understanding of native camelids (alpacas and llamas) as low-impact grazers in paramo.
+In response to this need FCT researchers have investigated the potential role of ecosystem service payments in achieving conservation objectives, and in particular the factors that would motivate participation in such programs.
+FCT has also contributed to the understanding of native camelids (alpacas and llamas) as low-impact grazers in páramo.